 yourfantasylove – bodicerippingtales – hotpassionateaffairs – courtshiptolove

-While the above are not guaranteed winners, you can get an idea about how you can build a keyword rich domain name that will attract much more traffic than a personal or branded name.
+These suggestions are not guaranteed winners.
+But you can get an idea about how you can build a keyword rich domain name that will attract much more traffic.
+It will work much better than a personal or branded name.

 Branded domain names can work but only in the long-term